trungvose/angular-tetris/README.md

 The game has sounds, wear your 🎧 or turn on your 🔊 for a better experience.

-![A child-hood memory Tetris game built with Angular 10 and Akita][demo]
+![A childhood memory Tetris game built with Angular 10 and Akita][demo]

 If you like my work, feel free to: